EF-1 Tornado Confirmed in Irving During Thursday Storms

 The preliminary rating is an EF-1 tornado with winds of up to 105-110 mph.

-An automotive dealership in Irving sustained damage when parts of its facade came crashing down during severe weather Thursday afternoon.
+An automotive dealership in Irving sustained damage when parts of its facade came crashing down during severe weather Thursday afternoon but the NWS says that damage was separate from the confirmed tornado path.

-Cleanup and repairs were underway at Autos of Dallas Thursday evening when winds caused damage to the roof and ceiling.

 Severe storms brought hail the size of golf balls, strong winds, heavy rain and at least one report of a tornado to North Texas Thursday afternoon.